Economic Shocks, Opportunity Costs, and the Supply of Politicians: Introduction

 Our main results show that experiencing a job loss increases the probability of joining a party by more than 12\% compared to the control mean.
 This increase in party membership is long-lasting, starting in the election cycle after job loss and remaining statistically significant in the two subsequent election cycles.
 For the probability of running for local office, the effect increases over time, ranging from 6\% in the first election cycle after layoff up to 28\% in the two subsequent election cycles.
-The dynamic effect observed for candidacies is consistent with the fact that local councilors have no term limit and often re-run for office after their first candidacy.
-Additionally, the process of deciding to become a candidate and preparing an election campaign requires a substantial amount of time and planning, consistent with the delayed effects we estimate.
+The delayed increase in candidacies likely reflects the time needed to plan a campaign and the absence of term limits for local councilors.
+The persistence of effects is also consistent with the long-term scarring effects of job displacement, as we show that earnings in the formal labor market remain durably lower after the layoff.

 The positive effects of layoffs on political engagement are remarkably widespread.
 First, in robustness tests, we show that the effects do not differ strongly by the size of a mass layoff, mitigating concerns regarding external validity to regular layoffs.
-Second, we examine heterogeneity across a range of individual covariates (education, age, gender, wage, tenure) and local characteristics (average income, unemployment rates, inequality, homicide rates, left vs. center-right presidential vote shares).
+Second, we examine heterogeneity across a range of individual covariates (education, age, gender) and local characteristics (average income, unemployment rates, inequality, homicide rates, left vs. center-right presidential vote shares).
 We find significant positive effects on party memberships and candidacies in all the considered individual and local subsamples.
-Third, we show that the effects of job loss extend beyond the realms of party memberships and councilor candidacies, encompassing various facets of political participation.
+Third, we show that the effects of job loss extend beyond the realms of party memberships and councilor candidacies, encompassing various facets of engagement in politics.
 Specifically, we also find positive effects on the likelihood of running for mayor, donating to a political candidate, and working for a political campaign.